honzie/trackpad/README.md

 ## General Structure

 TODO:
-- Use proper randomization libraries when picking team members (shuffling)
+- Use proper randomization libraries when picking team members for the on deck and insertions (shuffling)

 ### Input